280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver), [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file), and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
 - eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured and are a great resource
 - A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file) as an alternative to badjeff's driver.
 - Pete Johanson (Creator and lead of the ZMK firmware) developed a feature ([pointers-move-scroll](https://github.com/zmkfirmware/zmk/pull/2027)) that allows mouse keys to move and scroll.
 A successor feature ([pointers-with-input-processors](https://github.com/zmkfirmware/zmk/pull/2477)) was then developed that allows more flexibility.
-This firmware is what will eventually be merged into the main ZMK repo, and it's what is used in this repo.
+This feature is what will eventually be merged into the main ZMK branch, and it's what is used by this repo to build the firmware.
 Although it's not guranteed to be stable, it hasn't caused any noticible issues.
 That being said, if you'd prefer to use pointers-move-scroll which is in a stable state, you can update the west.yaml and adapt the config files accordingly.

 ## Flashing the Firmware